Ernesto Balducci

-Biographical notes
+Biography

-Balducci was born in Santa Fiora, Tuscany, Italy.
+Balducci was born in Santa Fiora, Tuscany, Italy as the eldest of four children.

 When he was twelve, his father was laid off and the Scolopi, a Catholic religious order dedicated to the education of the poor, offered him a free place in seminary.
 He studied theology at Rome, then Letters and Philosophy at Florence.
+He was ordained as a priest in 1945 and was part of the Piarist religious institute.

+Work in Florence

 The foundation of the Centro d'Impegno Cristiano "Cenacolo" (Centre for Christian Commitment) in 1952 gave him the chance to intensify both his friendship with the charismatic mayor of Florence Giorgio La Pira, and his relationship with the author-priest Lorenzo Milani and the disciples of Jacques Maritain, known as the 'Little Brothers'.
 In 1958 Balducci founded the monthly review Testimonianze ("Testimonies"), which he directed for 34 years.
 In 1963 he openly defended the first Italian conscientious objector, Giuseppe Gozzini.
 His articles, and the subsequent trial, gave the bishop of Florence, monsignor Florit, the opportunity to "exile" Balducci.
 He stayed in Rome, very near the Second Vatican Council, until 1965 when, thanks to the direct intervention of Pope Paul VI, he went back to Tuscany.
 Not in Florence, however, where bishop Florit was still involved in his confrontation against La Pira, but at the abbey named Badia Fiesolana, two hundred yards from the border of the diocese of Florence.

 Despite the isolation of the abbey, he had less and less time for his studies, as most of his days were taken up by the magazine Testimonianze, by the publishing house "Cultura della pace", ("Peace culture"), by his cooperation with daily papers and other periodical and by his direct and unflagging attendance at dozens of demonstrations and debates all over Italy.

+Campaigning

 He campaigned against the grounds of war, both before and after the Gulf War, and used the five hundredth anniversary in 1992 of the Christopher Columbus' discovery of the Americas, as the occasion to put the very foundations of modernity in question, and these campaigns became a point of reference for the large Italian peace movement.

 It was while returning from one of these debates that Ernesto Balducci was involved in a car accident.
 He was admitted to hospital in coma, and died on 25 April 1992.